 Not yet (trailer)

-I understand documentary filmmaking as a drive to an initial approach that, with the proper attention, sensitivity and deep respect, can become an honest encounter in which the portrayed and the portraitist converge.
-An encounter that, in addition to being ethical, allows the filmmaker to rethink himself by analyzing the position from where, what and how he looks at himself in order to transform his perspective and to act in consequence of the infinite human diversity.
-For this reason I appreciate when the structure or production of a film behaves in a plastic way, molding itself to the unique circumstances and characteristics of the people who inhabit the stories.
-In this way, I believe that a more horizontal order of priorities is established in which the clumsy and anxious machinery of cinema manages to work as a genuinely listening device.
+I see documentary filmmaking as an encounter in which, with proper care, sensitivity and deep respect, there can be an honest confluence between the portrayed and the portrayer.
+Furthermore, it allows the filmmakers to reflect on themselves, analysing the position from where, how and what is observed, questioning their perspective and acting ethically in response to the infinite diversity of humanity.
+That is why I believe in films whose structure and production behaves in a plastic manner, adapting to the circumstances and characteristics of the people who inhabit the stories.
+In this way, I think that a more horizontal hierarchy of priorities is established, in which the clumsy and anxious machinery of cinema manages to function as a genuine listening device, resulting in much deeper films and human relationships.

 “Not yet” is my final thesis for the Alternativo Masters in the EICTV of Cuba.
 Currently in distribution at festivals.